pamapa/callblocker/README.md

 # callblocker
-blocking unwanted calls from your home phone, such as telemarketing, junk, spam, scam, etc.
+Blocks unwanted calls from your home phone, such as telemarketing, junk, spam, scam, etc.

-The callblock acts like a normal phone.
+The callblocker acts like a normal phone.
 No additional telephone switchboard (like FreePBX or Asterisk) is needed.
-When a telemarketer is calling, the callblock picks up the phone and automatically hangs up after a few seconds.
+When a telemarketer is calling, the callblocker picks up the phone and automatically hangs up after a few seconds.
 Like this the call is blocked.
 It's designed to run on small footprints such as a Raspberry Pi.
-It has the ability to check against online spam check sites and it also supports offline blacklists.
+In addition when the callblocker is not running (e.g. hardware broke) your home phone is still working.
+It has the ability to check against online and offline spam lists.

 ## Features
 - automatically blocks unwanted incoming calls
-- logging of all incoming calls
+- logging of all incoming calls, including caller name lookups
 - different kind of block modes.
   - logging only
   - number blocking using blacklists only